ASP.NET Display PDF in Panel Using IronPDF

 }

-The above code demonstrates several key concepts for displaying PDF files in panels.
-The ChromePdfRenderer class serves as IronPDF's primary rendering engine on the server side, utilizing a headless Chrome browser internally to ensure accurate HTML to PDF conversion.
-The HTML string content can be dynamically generated based on your application's data, allowing you to create customized PDF documents on the fly that display perfectly within ASP.NET panels.
+}The above code demonstrates several key concepts for displaying PDF files in panels.
+The ChromePdfRenderer class serves as IronPDF's primary rendering engine on the server side, using a headless Chrome browser internally to ensure accurate HTML to PDF conversion.
+You can dynamically generate HTML content based on your application's data, allowing you to create customized PDF documents on the fly that display perfectly within ASP.NET panels.

-The RenderHtmlAsPdf method handles the conversion process, transforming your HTML string into a fully-formatted PDF document.
+The RenderHtmlAsPdf method handles the conversion process, transforming your HTML into a fully-formatted PDF document.
 This method preserves CSS styling, ensuring your PDF files maintain the visual design you specify when rendering in panels.
 The resulting PdfDocument object provides access to the PDF file's binary data through the BinaryData property.
 For more complex HTML structures, you can also use templates and styling options.

-To display PDF files in your Razor view's panel, create a simple panel structure with runat="server" attribute support:
+To display PDF files in your Razor view's panel, create a simple panel structure with runat server attribute support:

 @page